HD-Prot: A Protein Language Model for Joint Sequence-Structure Modeling with Continuous Structure Tokens: Introduction

 Nevertheless, as multimodal generative pLMs continue to advance, a critical design choice remains in how to represent protein structure knowledge for language models.
 To align with standard language model architectures, existing prominent approaches often opt to process the protein structure into discrete tokens.
 Concretely, ESM3~\citep{hayes2025simulating} and DPLM-2~\citep{wang2024dplm} introduce protein structure tokenizers based on quantizers like VQ-VAE~\citep{van2017neural,yu2023language}, thereby representing each structure as a sequence of discrete tokens from learned codebooks.
 However, a fundamental limitation remains: the quantization process inevitably compresses and omits portions of continuous information in pLMs, leading to the loss of fine-grained structural details and imprecise geometric relationships.
 To be specific, this information loss impairs the reconstruction capability of the structure tokenizer first, and ultimately caps the achievable accuracy of structure modeling in multimodal protein language models.
-Having noticed this issue, DPLM-2.1~\citep{hsieh2025elucidating} further increases the granularity of discrete structure tokens through bit-wise quantization in multimodal pLMs.
-While this represents a step toward modeling the continuity of geometric variations, it still fundamentally relies on discrete representations of 3D structures.
+Having noticed this issue, DPLM-2.1~\citep{hsieh2025elucidating} offers finer-grained structural supervision via bitwise discrete modeling.
+While this represents a step toward modeling detailed geometric variations, it still fundamentally relies on discrete representations of 3D structures.